kodethon/Docs/source/problems/dynamic.rst

 Description
 ================

-Dynamic problems are a special type of a custom problem that allows a problem creator  to define the problem description for each user.
+Dynamic problems are a special type of custom problem that allows a problem creator to provide a unique problem description to each user.
 The problem creator can specify their dynamic problem generation script in **On Start Command** setting for **Custom** problems.
 The
 **On Start Command** will be triggered when the user copies the assignment or when they view the assignment.